 OK – hands up: who isn’t entirely sure what the thyroid gland is, or where it is in the body for the matter?
 If your hand is raised then you are in safe company as I was unsure too.
-I mean, I’d heard the name in passing conversations or as part of a section on women’s health on daytime TV, but it wasn’t until I was on my fertility journey that I learnt more about the important part this little gland has to play in our reproductive health.
+I mean, I’d heard the name in passing conversations or as part of a section on women’s health on daytime TV, but it wasn’t until I was on my fertility journey that I learned more about the important part this little gland has to play in our reproductive health.
 So – what is it, what does it actually do, and how might it be causing some of your fertility issues?

 The thyroid gland is actually located in the neck and it plays a crucial role in controlling the production of hormones and regulating their levels within our bodies.
 When thyroid production is disrupted by being either under or overactive leading to an imbalance of these hormones, our fertility can be affected as thyroid hormones are important in the regulation of the menstrual cycle and ovulation.
 Imbalances in these hormones can lead to irregular cycles or no periods altogether, impair ovulation, and affect progesterone levels increasing the risk of miscarriage.
 It is also important to highlight that thyroid disorders are not limited to females; men can also be affected, with thyroid function also having an impact on sperm count.